bcblevins/Vetra-App/notes/presentation-notes.md

 ### Why I created VetRA

+To solve 2 main problems:
  1. Veterinary Technician Perspective
     - Large amount of time spent on the phone with clients
     - National shortage of veterinary staff
-    - VetRA allows vet staff to spend less time on the phone with clients WITHOUT compromising client education
+    - VetRA allows vet staff to spend less time on the phone with clients, easing burden of staff shortage WITHOUT compromising client education
  2. Pet Owner Perspective
     - Human patients can easily access *their* medical records online, but most rely on paper documents for their pets.
     - VetRA provides a hospital-independent platform to keep track of your pets' medical information and to allow streamlined communication with your pets' doctors.

-There are 2 main interfaces to the site: the **client interface** and the **veterinary staff interface.** Today I will be showing the **client interface.**
+There are 2 main interfaces to the site: the **pet owner interface** and the **veterinary staff interface.** Today I will be showing the **pet owner interface.**

 ## Website Walkthrough